demisto/content/Packs/RemoteAccess/Integrations/RemoteAccessv2/RemoteAccessv2_description.md

 When key algorithms are specified, the SSH connection will be established with the first key algorithm of the specified key algorithms that the given host supports.

 ### SSH Certificate
-Currently, only PEM based certificates are supported.
+Currently, OpenSSH keys are not supported, but only RSA keys (.PEM files) are supported.
+In order to create a key which is RSA based, please use **ssh-keygen -p -m PEM -f <file_name>**.